When Should I Take My Prenatal Class? What New Parents Have Told Us

 Why take your class at the start of your 3rd trimester?

 The start of third trimester is overwhelmingly the most popular choice for parents to attend their prenatal class.
 We recommend to book your class as early as possible to guarantee your date for weeks 28-32.
-To check available dates for our Oakville prenatal classes click here.
+Our Oakville prenatal classes book up early and its recommend to reserve your place well in advance.

 There are multiple benefits for parents taking a prenatal class at the start of your 3rd trimester.